Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 ### Publishing Engine

-When the site was first published, I wrote my own parser for markdown files and repository for blog posts, but for the redesign I looked into [NimblePublisher](https://github.com/dashbitco/nimble_publisher).
+When the website was first published, I wrote my own parser for markdown files and repository for blog posts, but for the redesign I looked into [NimblePublisher](https://github.com/dashbitco/nimble_publisher).
 A package that does the same, but more conveniently, by providing easy to use APIs.

 To parse Markdown files, we only need two files.